 Privacy

-Project Spine is an alpha developer tool.
+Project Spine is a beta developer tool.
 This page is plain-English, the short version of what we do with your data.
 If something here is unclear, email support@projectspine.dev.

 What we collect